algorand/conduit/docs/tutorials/IndexerMigration.md

 recent ledger round upon startup.

 To check your algod round against your Indexer round you can use the following commands.
-`goal -d $ALGOD_DIR node status` will output general data for your node.
+`goal -d $ALGOD_DIR node status` will output general data about your node.
 It should contain a line listing the last committed block, `Last committed block: 25101152` for example.

 The Indexer stores the latest round in the database, and you can read it via the `/health` endpoint.
 The result is formatted in json